Chapter 7 Bankruptcy for a business

-A Chapter 7 Bankruptcy allows individuals to get rid of and walk away from most of their debts.
+A Chapter 7 Bankruptcy allows individuals and businesses to get rid of and walk away from most of their debts.
 It is a legal proceeding that is handled under the jurisdiction of the Federal United States Bankruptcy Court.
 What to think about:

 *Do you want a fresh start from debt?

 *Do you have a business that is no longer generating income and the business owes debt?

 *Have you ever filed bankruptcy before that resulted in a discharge or dismissal?

 *Have you ever received a chapter 7 discharge?

 *Are you current on your car note or mortgage payments?
 If yes, how much are they worth?
 If no, do you want to keep your car or home?